Sky Arts RSL Writers Awards

 Roy Williams began writing plays in 1990.
 His plays include Death of England (National Theatre); The Firm (Hampstead Theatre); Advice for the Young at Heart (Theatre Centre); an adaptation of The Loneliness of the Long Distance Runner (Pilot Theatre); Days of Significance (RSC); Sucker Punch (Royal Court); Category B (Tricycle Theatre); Absolute Beginners (Lyric Hammsersmith); Little Sweet Thing (Nottingham Playhouse); Fallout (Royal Court); Sing Yer Heart Out for the Lads (National Theatre); Clubland (Royal Court); The Gift (Birmingham Rep/Tricycle); Local Boy (Hampstead); Souls (Theatre Centre); Lift Off (Royal Court); Starstruck; Josie’s Boy (Red Ladder Theatre Co); Wildefire (Hampstead); The No-Boys Cricket Club (Theatre Royal Stratford East); and Kingston 14 (Theatre Royal Stratford East).
 His writing for television includes Offside, for which he won a BAFTA.
 He was appointed OBE for Services to Drama in 2008.
 He was elected an RSL Fellow in 2018.

 We are now open for applications for the Sky Arts RSL Writers Awards.
 Please read through the eligibility and guidelines prior to completing your application.
-Applications will only be accepted via the form below and must be submitted by Friday 30 April 2021.
+Applications will only be accepted via the form below and must be submitted by 5pm on Friday 30 April 2021.
 If you are unable to complete this form for any reason or have any queries, please email Martha Stenhouse, General Manager [email protected].